-- Have been admitted to UMGC as an undergraduate student. - Have a recent copy of your academic advisement report, updated in the last six months by an academic advisor. - Completed an application for Portfolio Assessment.
+- Have been admitted to UMGC as an undergraduate student - Have a recent copy of your academic advisement report, updated in the last six months by an academic advisor - Completed an application for Portfolio Assessment

 After you are accepted into the program, you must enroll in EXCL 301 Learning Analysis and Planning.
 EXCL 301 is a 3-credit course in which you prepare a portfolio describing and documenting the college-level learning you have gained from past experiences and how it aligns to a particular UMGC course.
-Because EXCL 301 is a demanding and complex course, UMGC recommends you should not register for more than one other course during the session in which you are enrolled in EXCL 301 if you are enrolled part-time.
+Because EXCL 301 is a demanding and complex course, UMGC recommends you should not register for more than one other course during the session in which you are enrolled in EXCL 301 if you are enrolled part-time and that you complete a writing course before taking EXCL 301 to enhance your prospects for success in the course.